-2. Allocate a certain trading lot size for each strategy (not for a set-file!).
+2. Allocate a certain trading lot size for each strategy (not for a set-file).
 For example, 0.04lots on every $1000.
-Divide this lot size between set-files based on the same strategy because they might have a very high correlation, especially if they use the same pair.
-For example, if you’re going to use 4 presets of ‘Daily_levels‘ strategy, then the lot size for each preset should be 0.01lots on every $1000 (0.04/4 = 0.01).
+Divide this lot size between set-files based on the same strategy, as they may be highly correlated, especially if they use the same pair.
+For example, if you want to use 4 presets of ‘Daily_levels‘ strategy, then the lot size for each preset should be 0.01lots on every $1000 (0.04/4 = 0.01).

-3. Don’t give a significant trading advantage (for example, a larger lot size) to any strategy because absolutely any strategy will sooner or later fail.
-If the failed strategy has a larger lot size it will be difficult for others to cover losses.
+3. Don’t give a significant trading advantage (for example, a larger lot size) to any strategy because sooner or later, any strategy will fail.
+If the failed strategy has a larger lot size, it will be difficult for others to cover losses.

 Reliable backtest results